cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 ## 1. Where to read the official documentation

 Take a quick look at the official [CBDB Documentation](https://cloudberrydb.org/docs/cbdb-overview).
-No need to worry if you don't understand everything.
+No need to worry if you do not understand everything.

 ## 2. How to install CBDB

-To begin the knowledge journey with CBDB, you are expected to install CBDB in your preferred environment.
+To begin your journey with CBDB, you are expected to install CBDB in your preferred environment.
 The following options are available:

-- For testing or trying out CBDB in a sandbox environment, see [CBDB Sandbox](https://github.com/cloudberrydb/bootcamp/blob/main/000-cbdb-sandbox/README.md).
+- For testing or trying out CBDB in a sandbox environment, see [Install CBDB in a Sandbox](https://github.com/cloudberrydb/bootcamp/blob/main/000-cbdb-sandbox/README.md).
-- For deploying CBDB in other environments (including the production environment) and the prerequisite software/hardware configuration, see [CBDB Deploy Guide](https://cloudberrydb.org/docs/cbdb-op-deploy-guide).
+- For deploying CBDB in other environments (including the production environment) and the prerequisite software/hardware configuration, see [CBDB Deployment Guide](https://cloudberrydb.org/docs/cbdb-op-deploy-guide).

 ## 3. Cluster architecture